Race and the Glory of God

 We learn from Genesis 1 that all people are made in the image of God.
 All people also are subject to the brokenness of sin.
-This includes our culture which means that our unique culture has parts that reflect the heart of God, and parts that are broken.
+This includes our culture, which means that our unique culture has parts that reflect the heart of God and parts that are broken.
 Therefore, the only way we can move forward in unity is if we don’t fall into the extremes of thinking that our culture is superior or inferior to others.
-These extremes will either cause us to fail to see the sin that corrupts us or make us ashamed of our culture and reject the goodness of God that he has put in us.
-A healthy perspective on any culture is that it is uniquely made, carrying unique characteristics of God, but that it is also broken and thus needs to pursue unity with other cultures so that they can healed and reflect more of God’s diverse heart and character.
+These extremes will either cause us to fail to see the sin that corrupts us or will make us ashamed of our culture and cause us to reject the goodness of God that he has put in us.
+A healthy perspective on any culture is that it is uniquely made, carrying unique characteristics of God, but that it is also broken and thus needs to pursue unity with other cultures so that together, they can heal and reflect more of God’s diverse heart and character.

 It is into that context of separation that Paul states that the faithfulness of Jesus Christ has changed everything.
-In his death and resurrection, He has secured forgiveness from sins and delivered us from this present evil age.
-In the crucifixion and resurrection, Jesus is declared to be, not only the Messiah for the Jews, but He is the true Lord and King of the world—of all nations.
+In His death and resurrection, He has secured forgiveness from sins and delivered us from this present evil age.
+In the crucifixion and resurrection, Jesus is declared to be not only the Messiah for the Jews, but He is the true Lord and King of the world—of all nations.
 We are now no longer separated by our ethnic backgrounds, but we are one people in Christ, with one common story as heirs in the family of Abraham, and that means that we eat at one table as the people of God—all ethnicities together in unity!
-Rather than being an isolated theme in Galatians, racial and ethnic unity is prominent in the story of the New Testament and the rest of Paul’s greatest theological writing—from the Jerusalem Council in Acts 15, to Romans, Ephesians, Philippians, and more.
-All these themes echo the prayer of Jesus in John 17 that we would be one and live together in the shared love of the Father, Son, and Holy Spirit.
+Rather than being an isolated theme in Galatians, racial and ethnic unity is prominent in the story of the New Testament and the rest of Paul’s greatest theological writing—from the Jerusalem Council in Acts 15 to Romans, Ephesians, Philippians and more.
+All these themes echo the prayer of Jesus in John 17 that His disciples would be one and live together in the shared love of the Father, Son and Holy Spirit.

 How has the church missed the importance of our oneness in Christ?
 How have we been able to justify ethnic divisions in the Church—as if division is not opposed to the very heart of the gospel?
 Looking at Galatians is a great way to diagnose at least part of the problem.
 Since the Reformation, Galatians has played a vital role in emphasizing that we are saved and that we go to heaven, not through our works, but through faith in Jesus Christ.
 Although those points can be made from Galatians, the emphasis for Paul in Galatians is more concrete and present tense than simply “leaving the earth to go to heaven after we die.”
-He is saying that the gospel does not leave room for ethnic division in the church (we need to pause and let that sink in).
-The gospel means that there is now one table and not two tables in the Body of Christ (Think of Paul’s famous confrontation with Peter when he pulled back from eating with the Gentiles).
+He is saying that the gospel does not leave room for ethnic division in the Church (we need to pause and let that sink in).
+The gospel means that there is now one table and not two tables in the Body of Christ.
+(Think of Paul’s famous confrontation with Peter when the latter pulled back from eating with the Gentiles.)
 Gentiles have been made to be a part of the story of Abraham and are now heirs according to the promise and members of one family together with the Jews.
-The “end” that Paul is pointing to is new creation.
+The “end” to which Paul is pointing is new creation.
 That is what matters.
 Believers are to live signpost lives right now that anticipate and point to the reality of what is coming.
-Rather than being a story about my personal salvation, Galatians is about community, and is a deeply practical letter that urges the church to live together in unity—in the right now of everyday life.
+Rather than being a story about one’s personal salvation, Galatians is about community, and is a deeply practical letter that urges the Church to live together in unity—in the right now of everyday life.

 People often use the phrase “in a perfect world …” to describe the way that a person or group has envisioned their world and experiences in it.
-Individuals use the phrase realizing the description following the phrase is never realistic.
+Individuals use the phrase, realizing the description following the phrase is never realistic.
 However, there was a point in time when life experience occurred just as it was planned.
 In Genesis 1, Adam and Eve’s relationship with God literally could not be any better.
-That is until they chose to disobey God and the ideal relationship was ended.
+That is until they chose to disobey God, and the ideal relationship was ended.
 Now, even the best of relationships experience pain and problems.
 We devalue, distrust and even destroy one another.
 This destructive behavior manifests in all kinds of divisions among people.
 Sin dims a person’s view of God, resulting in inaccurate estimates of one’s self and false ideas about others.
 These false ideas tempt us to classify and separate from each other.
-One of the many ways we classify humans being is by racially identifying them which has led to the sin of racism.
+One of the many ways we classify human beings is by racially identifying them, which has led to the sin of racism.
 Racism at its core is holding negative views of another person based on the person’s race or believing that one race is superior to another.
-Racial separation, primarily due to racism, is practiced by most of the world and is rigorously supported even by many Christians because of the commonly held believe that race is a God ordained natural form of classifying people.
+Racial separation, primarily due to racism, is practiced by most of the world and is even rigorously supported by many Christians because of the commonly held believe that race is a God-ordained natural form of classifying people.

-The term white privilege is a controversial term which for some explains dominance by whites in the aforementioned life experiences.
-Those that affirm this idea, point to unjust practices that gave white Americans economic advantage.
-For example, after World-War II, returning soldiers were given two valuable means to improve their economic status, which are the GI Bill (that gave them college education) and home loans (to build wealth through property ownership).
-Black soldiers were not given these two privileges establishing a wealth gap that would be passed along generationally.
-While this injustice no longer exists numerous research studies have shown that similar inequitable practices exist in real estate and bank lending practices (Taylor, How Real Estate Segregated America).
+The term white privilege is a controversial term which, for some, explains dominance by whites in the aforementioned life experiences.
+Those who affirm this idea point to unjust practices that gave white Americans economic advantage.
+For example, after World-War II, returning soldiers were given two valuable means to improve their economic status: the GI Bill (which gave them college education) and home loans (to build wealth through property ownership).
+Black soldiers were not given these two privileges, establishing a wealth gap that would be passed along generationally.
+While the injustice in these two bills no longer exists, numerous research studies have shown that similar inequitable practices exist in real estate and bank lending practices (Taylor, How Real Estate Segregated America).

-The good news is that Jesus is the answer to racial strife, ethnic division, and even class division.
-God is no respecter of persons.
+The good news is that Jesus is the answer to racial strife, ethnic division and even class division.
+God shows no favoritism.
 The life and teachings of Jesus reflect this truth.
 One could very easily argue that the simplest application of His commands and way of life would work to dismantle any social system unfairly built on preference by ethnicity or skin color.

 1. Jesus prayed for us to be one.
 Jesus expresses a very clear desire for His followers to not be divided at all (let alone by skin color or ethnicity).
 To imitate the prayer of Jesus, believers would actively pray to be one with those of other ethnic groups “so the world may know that He was sent by the Father” (John 17:21).
 Followers of Jesus who carry His heart will reject division and actively pray for us to be one.

-2. Jesus commands us to greet others saying, “And if you greet only your brothers, what more are you doing than others?”
+2. Jesus commands us to greet others, saying, “And if you greet only your brothers, what more are you doing than others?”
 This is no light command.
-This scripture calls on followers of Jesus to intentionally greet those of a different skin color.
+This Scripture calls on followers of Jesus to intentionally greet those we perceive as different from ourselves—such as different skin colors.
 Greeting is an act of mutual respect and acknowledgement.
-We use it to value others and we withhold it to express disdain.
-A greeting says, “I see you” and likewise to ignore others is to say, “You are of little or no value to me”.
-Followers of Jesus are commanded to intentionally seek to greet those that society would lead us to overlook or ignore.
+We use it to value others, and we withhold it to express disdain.
+A greeting says, “I see you,” and likewise, to ignore others is to say, “You are of little or no value to me.”
+Followers of Jesus are commanded to intentionally seek to greet those whom society would lead us to overlook or ignore.

 4. Make disciples of all nations.
 The word nations is ethnos in the Greek, meaning ethnic groups.
 The command is to make disciples of every ethnic group.
-Obedience to this command would cause churches to reach more than just their own ethnic group, especially in cities that represent more than one ethnic groups.
-In the same way we seek to learn other cultures and build effective teams for world missions, we must also consider the same effort and wisdom for the communities in our home nations.
+Obedience to this command would cause churches to reach more than just their own ethnic group, especially in cities that represent more than one ethnic group.
+In the same way that we seek to learn other cultures and build effective teams for world missions, we must also consider equal effort and wisdom for the communities in our home nations.
 Followers of Jesus seek not only to make disciples of their own ethnic groups, but of all nations.
-It is important here to stress, that to be an apostolic church planting movement that goes to the nations, we need to be comfortable and competent in building cross-cultural community.
-It is significant that in the book of Acts (Chp.
-11), the first church in Jerusalem that was mostly homogenous, struggled to leave their comfort and obey the great commission.
+It is important here to stress that to be an apostolic church planting movement that goes to the nations, we need to be comfortable and competent in building cross-cultural community.
+It is significant that in the book of Acts (chapter 11), the first church in Jerusalem that was mostly homogenous struggled to leave their comfort and obey the Great Commission.
 God had to allow persecution to get them out.
-But even then, it says, “they preached the Gospel to none except the Jews!”
-In contrast, the Antioch community, where the term Christian was coined, was made up of three of the major racial groups which were Jew, Greeks, and African.
+But even then, it says, “they preached the gospel to none except the Jews”!
+In contrast, the Antioch community, where the term Christian was coined, was made up of three of the major racial groups—Jews, Greeks and Africans.
 A study of the names of their first elders is our evidence.
-It is important to understand that every time we call ourselves a “Christian” we are referring to disciples of Jesus who originated from a multi-ethnic community.
-This church sent Paul and Barnabas to the nations and we consistently read in the Paul’s letters he taught the believers to live in unity in the midst of cultural distinctives.
+It is important to understand that every time we call ourselves “Christians,” we are referring to a term first applied to disciples of Jesus who originated from a multiethnic community.
+The church in Antioch sent Paul and Barnabas to the nations, and we consistently read in Paul’s letters that he taught the believers to live in unity in the midst of cultural distinctions.

-The powerful witness of just these four ways of Jesus directly oppose divisive and discriminatory belief systems.
-They lay the groundwork for fairness and equality and they help build healthy socio-economic systems.
-Unfortunately, these truths have been misrepresented through men who honored the ways of society and fallen man above the Scriptures.
-Despite the painful history of horrible oversights and intentional misuses of Scripture, we can be sure that laws establishing racial superiority, economic advantage for some over others, discriminatory practices, and favoritism based on skin color and ethnicity are NOT the teachings of Jesus.
-His commands and His example help to establish His desires on earth as it is in Heaven.
+The powerful witness of just these four ways of Jesus directly opposes divisive and discriminatory belief systems.
+These Christlike behaviors lay the groundwork for fairness and equality, and they help build healthy socioeconomic systems.
+Unfortunately, these truths have been misrepresented through men who have honored the ways of society and fallen man above the Scriptures.
+Despite the painful history of horrible oversights and intentional misuses of Scripture, we can be sure that laws establishing racial superiority, economic advantage for some over others, discriminatory practices and favoritism based on skin color and ethnicity are NOT the teachings of Jesus.
+His commands and His example help to establish His desires on earth as it is in heaven.
 These changes must begin with the house of God.
 Can we really walk in unity as the Church of Jesus Christ?